-"PERSON" is a group field, called a top-level field, that contains all the other fields of the PERSONNEL record.
+The group field PERSON is a top-level field that contains all the other fields of the PERSONNEL record.
 When you use the Report Writer PRINT statement, you cannot simply type PRINT by itself.
-You must type a field or fields after PRINT.
-When you enter the Report Writer statement "PRINT PERSON", the Report Writer responds with all the information in the collection because the field PERSON contains all the fields in the record.
-If you wished, you could type PRINT SALARY or PRINT ID, SALARY.
+You must type one or more field names after PRINT.
+When you enter the Report Writer statement PRINT PERSON, the Report Writer responds with all the information in the collection because the field PERSON contains all the fields in the record.
+You could also type PRINT SALARY or PRINT ID, SALARY.

 Notice that the report does not display immediately after you type the PRINT statement.
-You must type END_REPORT in order to see the report.
+You must type END\REPORT in order to see the report.